Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 " - Yeah, beside being the ‘most bestest’ is that they’re experts in doing not particularly nice things, and it weighs on them.
 All three of them are stone-cold killers when they have to be."

 "...Yeah.
 I know."
 She took a breath. "...And you’re right.
-That’d be...a powerful piece.
+That’d be... a powerful piece.
 You sure you’re not an artist?"

-"If I am...Well, bein’ honest it’s an artistry like they do as well.
-So maybe...a guy like me *wants* that story told, ‘cuz I don’t think people *understand* and they need to.
+"If I am...
+Well, bein’ honest it’s an artistry like they do as well.
+So maybe... a guy like me *wants* that story told, ‘cuz I don’t think people *understand* and they need to.
 I just don’t know how to share it."

 She nodded slowly, with the faraway expression of somebody staring through the ground at something only they could see.

-"...If you can make it happen, it’d be...well, it’d be an honor," she said eventually.
+"...If you can make it happen, it’d be... well, it’d be an honor," she said eventually.

 "No promises, but I’ll send a message off."

 She smiled again, then nodded down the track.
-"Thanks...Betcha Bozo’s up that way somewhere, waiting."
+"Thanks...
+Betcha Bozo’s up that way somewhere, waiting."

 "When isn’t he?"
 Coombes smirked.

 "Shouldn’t keep him waiting, I guess!" she chirped, and set off jogging again.
 Coombes followed, just far enough behind to enjoy watching her move.

-Forbidden fruit or not...he was happy to torture himself for her.
+Forbidden fruit or not... he was happy to torture himself for her.

 ---